 How, then, did these foreign layers come into existence, covering up our original inner light?

 How did this fall into temptation come about?
 Imagine, if you will, that you possess an incredible power.
 And you know that if you use this power the wrong way, it might not go well for you.
-As long as you don’t exercise this power, all is well.
-And still you become remarkably curious about what would happen if you did use it.
-Over time, it becomes more and more tempting to try out this power.
+As long as you don’t exercise this power the wrong way, all is well.
+And still you become remarkably curious about what would happen if you did use it the wrong way.
+Over time, it becomes more and more tempting to try this out.
 The stronger the temptation becomes, the less you can come up with reasons to not try it out.

 Our Lower Self acts against our own best interest.